Tommy Edman Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective nine K/9, the 10th-best in the league.
+- The 8.9 strikeouts per nine innings put together by the Reds pitching staff ranks 11th in the league.

-- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.08).
+- The Reds have the 28th-ranked team ERA among all MLB pitching staffs (5.06).

+- Reds pitchers combine to allow 85 total home runs at a rate of 1.3 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.